Unitpackage Structure

 3,4,5

-currently only supports CSV files with a single header line.
-CSV files with headers, including additional information must be converted before. (see #23)
+The unitpackage currently only supports CSV files with a single header line.
+CSV files with more complex header structures can be loaded using device-specific loaders, which convert the data into the standard format.

-The units are often not included in the filed/column names.
+The units are often not included in the field/column names.
 These can be included in the Data Package in the field description of the resource schema.

 Note